 Evaluation of USAID ASPIRE Activity in Malawi

-EnCompass conducted an external performance evaluation of Empowering Girls through Education and Health (ASPIRE), a 4-year USAID activity implemented by Save the Children in Malawi.
+EnCompass conducted an external performance evaluation of The Malawi Girls’ Empowerment through Education and Health Activity (ASPIRE), a 4-year USAID activity implemented by Save the Children.
 ASPIRE, which began in 2014, aims to improve girls’ academic achievement and empowerment through innovative, cross-sectoral interventions addressing education, health, and structural and cultural factors that influence girls’ performance.
 ASPIRE will reach 182,000 girls aged 10 to 19.

 Resources related to the evaluation of USAID ASPIRE in Malawi include: